Marsala

 Did You Know?

-- 1.Marsala wine was discovered by British merchant John Woodhouse in 1773, who fortified local Sicilian wines to survive long sea voyages to England, accidentally creating one of Italy's most famous wines
+- 1.Marsala was created by British merchant John Woodhouse in 1773, who fortified local Sicilian wine to survive long sea voyages to England, inadvertently creating an iconic Italian wine

 Plating Guidance